Natural gas prices skyrocket ahead of winter

 Sarai Hithe shares his sentiment.
 “Gas prices, even electricity will go up, but I think that that is absurd,” added Hithe.

-Luis Kimsey, program director of the Low Income Energy Assistance Program in Kansas said there will be resources available to help qualifying applicants.
+Luis Kimsey, program director of the Low Income Energy Assistance Program in Kansas, said resources will be available to help qualifying applicants.

 “We structure the benefits to make sure that we don’t run out of money,” claimed Kimsey.